-NOTE: image and file sizes must conform to the PhotovaultOnline HD standard, described as HD – Images must be sized with either the height exactly 1080px or the width exactly 1920px (2mb).
+Image and file sizes must conform to the PhotovaultOnline HD standard, described as HD – Images must be sized with either the height exactly 1080px or the width exactly 1920px (2mb).
 So we need to ensure that our image is either 1920 pixels wide or 1080 pixels high AND that it is no more than 1920 pixels wide or 1080 pixels high.

 For this example we have an image that is 4896 pixels wide and 3264 pixels high.
 We will use the free Windows application FastStone Image Viewer to demonstrate how to do this.
 Most image viewer or editor applications work in a similar way to this and you should be able to apply this example to your chosen application without much difficulty.

 With the image file open full screen in the FastStone Image Viewer or selected in its image browser, press Ctrl-R to select the Resize / Resample function.